justscu/tracestack/README.txt

 1. first, you need install xdot: sudo apt-get install xdot
 2. copy 'instrument.h' & 'instrument.c' to your project;
-3. add CFALGS="-g -finstrument-functions" when you make;
+3. add CFALGS="-g -finstrument-functions" in your Makefile;
 4. run your bin file, then auto generate a file named 'trace.txt';